 The one-piece speaker offers great mids and highs, as well as clarity and detail.
-Although it lacks bass, it makes up in its convenience and versatility.
+Although it lacks bass, it makes up in its versatility.
 At $59.99, it is a small price to pay for absolute immersion in music in or out of home.

 First thing that struck me about the Z305 out of the box was its size.
 To me, it appeared to be a giant kit-kat bar with a Logitech symbol on top, and I thought that there was no way this would be a serious set of speakers instead of a cool gadget.
 I will explain later on why I was completely wrong about it.
 Overall, the speaker feels very light, but not flimsy.
 The body is made out of durable ABS plastic, and despite the speakers being located on each end, the center chamber is surprisingly solid and does not reverberate.
 Kudos Logitech!

 Under the Logitech logo is where the business end of this speaker can be found.
 A giant spring loaded clip secures the Z305 onto the bezel of the laptop screen, and the rubber strips beside the clip makes it “stick” to the back of the screen to prevent any rattling.
 This is an excellent design improving on the portability of their previous V20 laptop speakers, improving the ease of use greatly.
 Overall this mechanism is very well designed, and I would confidently keep the speaker on my laptop during travels.